autowarefoundation/autoware.universe/control/autoware_autonomous_emergency_braking/README.md

 ## Purpose / Role

-`autonomous_emergency_braking` is a module that prevents collisions with obstacles on the predicted path created by a control module or sensor values estimated from the control module.
+`autoware_autonomous_emergency_braking` is a module that prevents collisions with obstacles on the predicted path created by a control module or sensor values estimated from the control module.

 ### Assumptions